FrozenHearth/FrozenHearth/README.md

 Well versed in Javascript and its frameworks/libraries such as Angular, React, Vue, state-management libraries such as Redux, Vuex and SSR frameworks such as Nuxt.

-Right now, working on 90% frontend, 10% backend at work - building new APIs in Flask & Springboot based microservices backend
+Right now my work is majorly on the frontend, a little on the backend - building new APIs in Flask & Springboot based microservices

 Current read: N/A

 **Tech I've worked with both professionally & personally:** HTML, CSS/SASS/SCSS, Javascript/Typescript, Vue, React, Angular 5, VueX, Redux, Recoil, Tailwind, GraphQL, Springboot and Flask.

+**Tech I have picked up:** PostgreSQL, Next.js

-**Tech I'm planning to pick up/have picked up:** Redis, Kafka, PostgreSQL, Next.js
+**Tech I'm planning to pick up:** Redis, Kafka, [and backend full fledged in my path to become a fullstack dev](https://roadmap.sh/backend)

-Aside from writing code, I like playing guitar, reading, writing short stories and poems, solo traveling, working out, quantum physics & space/black holes, anime/manga and I am an avid practitioner of [Heartfulness Meditation](https://heartfulness.org/in/about-heartfulness/).
+Aside from writing code, I like playing guitar, reading, writing short stories and poems, solo traveling, working out, quantum physics, space/black holes, anime/manga and I am an avid practitioner of [Heartfulness Meditation](https://heartfulness.org/in/about-heartfulness/).